Operator size growth in Lindbladian SYK

 The growth of operator size $n[\psi_1(t)]$ from ED is shown in Fig.~\ref{fig:EDSize}.
 The larger the $\nu/J$, the slower the operator size grows, and the lower the plateau it reaches.
 But the reasons for the different sizes plateau of different $\nu$ varies.
 For $\nu/J=0$, the plateau is given by $N/2$ due to full scrambling.
 With strong dissipation $\nu/J\gg1$, the plateau is determined by the competition between the interaction $J$ and the dissipation $\nu$.
 With strong production $-\nu/J\gg1$, the plateau is pushed to a value a small distance away from the maximally possible operator size $N-1$, determined by the ratio between the interaction $J$ and the production $-\nu$.
 In the limit $-\nu/J \rightarrow \infty$, the operator size will approach $N-1$.
 In Fig.~\ref{fig:EDDist}, we further show the size distribution $P_n[\psi_1(t)]$ for $\nu>0$ or $\nu<0$.
 We can see that dissipation $\nu>0$ (production $\nu<0$) suppresses (enhances) the probability of large sizes.
 Notice that all the probability on even sizes vanish because each commutation with the $q=4$ SYK Hamiltonian can only change the size by even numbers.

 In App.~\ref{sec:Temperature}, we calculate the size and size distribution of the pure SYK thermal state $(e^{-\beta H/2})(t)$ and the thermal fermion $(e^{-\beta H/2}\psi_1)(t)$ in the same way.
-For low temperature, these operators have larger initial size.
-Their sizes decreases or increases, depending on the strength of dissipation or production.
+For low temperature, these operators have larger initial sizes.
+Their sizes decrease or increase, depending on the strength of dissipation or production.